Baqend/guide/src/index.md

 promise.then(function(value) {
   return anotherAsyncTask(value);
 }).then(function(anotherValue) {
-  // will only be called if the first promise and the anotherAsyncTask's Promise fulfilled
+  //will only be called if the first promise
+  //and the anotherAsyncTask's Promise fulfilled
-  // the anotherValue holds the fulfilled value of the anotherAsyncTask });
+  //the anotherValue holds the fulfilled value of the anotherAsyncTask });
 ```